 Many people—myself included—take it on blind faith that a small, localized food system is definitively better than a large-scale one.
 I’m not saying it isn’t, but testing this assumption against detailed data on a restaurant that specializes in small scale seemed like a worthy pursuit.
 Again, I was impressed and encouraged when René Redzepi and the board of directors at Noma agreed to be part of the study.

-A full life-cycle analysis examines the total environmental impact of a product, from raw material to used item.
+So Peter and I settled on a life-cycle analysis of three distinct meals.
+What we were after was a single number for each: the kilograms of carbon-dioxide-equivalent emissions (CO2e) produced by each meal—the meal’s carbon footprint.A full life-cycle analysis examines the total environmental impact of a product, from raw material to used item.
 For instance, if we were to analyze an egg, we’d look at everything that went into the care and raising of the chicken that laid the egg (what it ate, how the feed was grown, how the feed got to the farm); the transportation of the egg from the farm, to the distributor, to the store, to the consumer; and whether the shell was composted or simply discarded.
 Such a lifecycle analysis can run hundreds of pages, the product of thousands of hours of research.